The Green Slime: Release

 The Green Slime premiered in the United States on December 1, 1968, receiving a general theatrical release on May 21, 1969.
 The Green Slime was released in Japan on December 19, 1968.
 The Japanese version runs 77 minutes in comparison to the 90-minute version released in the United States by MGM, removing the arguments between the Rankin and Elliot characters, but adding a deathbed scene for Elliot.

+Home media

 The film's Japanese language version debuted in 2004 on DVD without English subtitles or dialog.
 On October 26, 2010, the American theatrical release debuted on DVD as part of the Warner Archive Collection.
 On October 10.
 2017, Warner re-released the film on high-definition Blu-ray.

 Reception

 Contemporary reviews of the film were mostly negative.
 Monthly Film Bulletin referred to the film as "junior league science fiction" that was "certainly schoolboy stuff".
 The review commented on the monsters in the film, stating that "the first appearance of the green slime looks promising, but the transformation of the lurid jelly into stock monsters is something of a let-down".
 Variety referred to the film as "a poor man's version of 2001", and described the story, script and special effects as "amateurish".
 The New York Times stated that the film "opens promisingly, keeps it up for about half an hour but then fades badly [...] the picture falls to pieces when the green menace becomes an army of rubbery-looking goblins".

 In a retrospective review, Stuart Galbraith IV discussed the film in his book Japanese Science Fiction, Fantasy and Horror Films, finding that Fukasaku's direction was "flat and uninteresting" and that the special effects by ex-Toho employees Yukio Manoda and Akira Watanabe were worse than their previous work with Eiji Tsuburaya, noting that the "miniatures are badly lit and lacking in detail".
 Galbraith commented that the film was "ultimately undone by some of the most laughably ridiculous monsters in screen history" and that "the film isn't bad until the critters show up".
 In Phil Hardy's book Science Fiction (1984), the film was described as "not a very convincing entry in the vegetable monster movie subgenre".

 On Rotten Tomatoes, the film holds an approval rating of 23% based on 13 reviews, with a weighted average rating of 4.5 out of 10.